 This will also enable you to carefully consider all options for your relocation---full-service movers, truck rental, or portable storage.
 The more time you have to plan your move, the more time you have to choose the method that's best for your budget.
 You will also have ample time to scour stores and other resources for free packing supplies, sort through and downsize your belongings

 Not all moving company rates are created equal!
 You should always receive at least THREE in-home estimates before hiring any company to get the best price and service for your move.
 Never trust a company that offers only a phone estimate--they must send a surveyor to your home to provide an accurate quote.
-Make sure you get your estimate in writing--whether it is binding
+Make sure you get your estimate in writing--whether it is binding, non-binding, or binding-not-to-exceed.

 Nobody likes packing--just the thought of sorting through your belongings, carefully wrapping each item, and taping up box after box can be overwhelming.
 However, movers can charge between several hundred and several thousand dollars extra for professional packing.
 You will save a significant chunk of money if you forgo packing services and handle the daunting task yourself.